-There is something about lighting the charcoal and giving it time to warm up and that smell.
+There is something about lighting the charcoal and giving it time to warm up.
 It feels more traditional than just turning on a gas grill and getting started.

-For a lot of people who have never owned a charcoal grill before, I hear the question 'how to light charcoal grills' or 'How long does it take to light a charcoal grill".
+I hear the question ‘how to light charcoal smoker grills‘ or ‘How long does it take to light a charcoal grill”.

 Using the pyramid method is the most common way of lighting a charcoal grill.
 This is because it is quick, simple, and easy.

 The pyramid method has been around for years and years.
 I learnt this method from my dad around 20 odd years ago.
 Its a tried-and-tester method that never fails.

 How To Light A Charcoal Grill Without Lighter Fluid?
 The Chimney Starter Lighting Method